DragonSenses/Curiosity/TypeScript/2. Everyday Types/everyday-types.md

   handleRequest(req.url, req.method as "GET");
   ```

-  - Change 1 means “I intend for `req.method` to always have the literal type `"GET"`”, preventing the possible assignment of `"GUESS"` to that field after.
+  - Change 1 means "I intend for `req.method` to always have the literal type `"GET"`", preventing the possible assignment of `"GUESS"` to that field after.
-  - Change 2 means “I know for other reasons that `req.method` has the value `"GET"`“.
+  - Change 2 means "I know for other reasons that `req.method` has the value `"GET"`".

 2. You can use `as const` to convert the entire object to be type literals: